Hiromu Takahashi: Los Ingobernables de Japón (2016–2025)

 Takahashi once again entered the New Japan Cup in March, once again having an impressive showing against heavyweight stars, defeating Minoru Suzuki and the NEVER Openweight Champion Evil.
 In the quarterfinals, Takahashi lost to stablemate, Shingo Takagi.
 Due to his win over Evil, Takahashi received a NEVER Openweight Championship match at Hyper Battle, but was defeated.
 In May, Takahashi entered the Best of the Super Juniors, topping the A Block with 12 points.
 He once again met El Desperado in the finals, where he was victorious, therefore becoming the record winner of the tournament with four victories and breaking the record for the most amount of consecutive tournament wins at 3.
 Takahashi received his IWGP Junior Heavyweight Championship match at NJPW Road, but failed to win the championship from Taiji Ishimori.
 In June Takahashi and Takagi were scheduled to team with Darby Allin and Sting at AEW x NJPW: Forbidden Door, however Takahashi was pulled from the card after suffering from a fever.
 Instead in July, Takahashi made his NJPW Strong debut in the USA, losing in a three-way match to El Desperado and Blake Christian.
 Takahashi defeated Christian once again at Music City Mayhem, a few days later.
-On January 4 2023 at Wrestle Kingdom 17, Takahashi defeated Master Wato, El Desperado and champion Taiji Ishimori to capture the IWGP Junior Heavyweight Championship in a four-way match, for a fifth time.
+On January 4, 2023, at Wrestle Kingdom 17, Takahashi defeated Master Wato, El Desperado and champion Taiji Ishimori to capture the IWGP Junior Heavyweight Championship in a four-way match, for a fifth time.
+Following his Wrestle Kingdom victory, Takahashi defeated Pro Wrestling Noah and KONGO's Hajime Ohara, at Wrestle Kingdom 17 in Yokohama Arena.